Screening For Potential Spin-Offs: Walt Disney

 Source: Company Reports, Gurufocus

-Exhibit 6: Parks and Resorts Estimated Value
+Exhibit 6: Parks And Resorts Estimated Value

 Source: Company Reports, Gurufocus, Author's Work

 By using a peer group average of 13.5x EBITDA provides a segment value of $49 a share.
-I believe this multiple could be soft, but to be conservative I will use it in my sum-of-the-parts valuation.
+I believe this multiple could be soft, but to be conservative, I will use it in my sum-of-the-parts valuation.

 Running a leveraged buyout (LBO) model is a good method to test the soundness of the 13.5x EBITDA multiple.
 The LBO model assumes the buyer provides 30% of the acquisition price and using debt for the rest of the funding yielding 5% (See Exhibit 7).
 Within the model, revenue grows at 3.5% and EBITDA margins stay stable at 31%.
 After deducting interest, taxes, and Capex, all of the free cash flow leftover is used to reduce debt and create equity.

 The exit multiple used was 13.5x EBITDA.
-With everything constant, a 13.5x EBITDA multiple provides a 14% IRR, and a 15x multiple supports a 18% IRR.
+With everything constant, a 13.5x EBITDA multiple provides a 14% IRR, and a 15x multiple supports an 18% IRR.
 I normally like to see 20% or greater returns within the leveraged buyout model, but I did use very conservative revenue growth figures.
 Just by adjusting the revenue growth to 6% annually, provides a 20% IRR.
 With very fixed assumptions, a 13.5x multiple is supported.

 Exhibit 7: LBO Analysis